Supervisor of Studies: R. Pancer (416-287-7679) Email: email@example.com

 Enrolment in the Major in Computer Science is limited.

-Students may apply to enter the program after completing 4.0 credits, and must have passed all of the A-level CSC and MAT courses required for the Major.
-Students with a CGPA of 2.75 or greater across the core A-level courses (CSCA08H3, CSCA48H3, CSCA67H3, MATA22H3, MATA31H3, and MATA37H3).
+Students may apply to enter the program after completing 4.0 credits, and must have passed all of the A-level CSC and MAT courses required in the program.
+Students with a CGPA of at least 3.0 across the core A-level courses (CSCA08H3, CSCA48H3, CSCA67H3, MATA22H3, MATA31H3, and MATA37H3).
 Students are admitted on the basis of academic performance in program courses; students should consult the Department of Computer and Mathematical Sciences website for more information.

 This program requires a total of 16 distinct courses (8.0 credits) satisfying all of the requirements listed below.